marksav85/meet/README.md

 - The app will make use of data visualization.
 - The app will be covered by tests with a coverage rate >= 90%.
 - The app will be monitored using an online performance monitoring tool.

+## How serverless functions will be used in this app

+Serverless functions will be used as it requires no backend maintenance, easy to scale, always available and no cost for idle time.
+This will allow for instant loading, offline support, push notifications, “add to home screen” prompt, responsive design, and cross-platform compatibility.